Destrea/GodotShadersProject/README.txt

-This is a project I completed in my university's "Topics in Game Development" course.
+This is a project I completed in my university's "Topics in Game Development" course, in spring 2025.
 We were able to choose our own project topic, and I chose to learn about shaders.
 This project is completed in Godot engine 4.4, and features a few different shaders, utilizing both vertex and fragment shaders.